 - Using a fork mash the eggplant to a paste.

 - Smash the garlic on a cutting board with the broad side of a chef’s knife.
-Place a pinch of salt on the smashed clove, and mash the salt into the garlic until you get a puree.
+Sprinkle the salt on the smashed clove, and mash it into the garlic until you get a puree.
 Alternately you can just mince the garlic.
 Add to the eggplant.

-- Add the tahini, smashed garlic, lemon juice, salt and cumin.
-Mix well
+- Add the tahini, , lemon juice, cumin and cayenne.
+Mix well until creamy.

-- Taste and add more tahini and/or lemon juice, if needed.
+- Taste and add more salt, tahini and/or lemon juice, if needed.